thyme676/SliPi/README.md

 Copyright © 2018 Mark Williams
 Also feel free to submit an issue!

+# Author
+Mark Williams

+# License

+This project is licensed under the GPLv3 - see the LICENSE file for details

 ## Installing
 After cloning repo install the requirements with: